sundialSDK/sunrare/README.md

     try wallArtwork.bindToARScene(sceneView, config: wallConfig) }
 ```
-That's it, now you just need to provide implementation for `delegate` and `provider`, call `bindWallControl` when you'll have some map and customize all UI as you wish.
-NOTE: see details for delegate, provider, and another part of implementation next.
+That's it, next you should call `bindWallControl` when you'll have some map and customize all UI as you wish.

 ### ArtworkMap